-Total compliance (5 points): There should be an active food safety committee, responsible for the strategic maintenance and development of the operations food safety plan.
-If an operation has a HACCP plan, the HACCP team may also look after the food safety issues.
+Total compliance (5 points): There should be an active food safety committee, responsible for the strategic maintenance and development of the operation's food safety plan.
+If an operation has a

+HACCP/PC plan, the HACCP/PC team may also look after the food safety issues.
 The company should be keeping logs and minutes/notes of meetings addressing food safety topics.
-These meetings might be dedicated to food safety or may be part of another regular meeting, e.g. a production meeting, HACCP meeting, etc. These records should demonstrate Senior Management involvement in the Food Safety program for example show management attendance, minutes copied to management and, missing members are indicated on records.
+In-person meetings should have names and signatures to indicate attendance; auditor discretion applies to signature recording of remote meeting attendance.
+These meetings might be dedicated to food safety or may be part of another regular meeting, e.g. a production meeting, HACCP meeting, etc. These records should demonstrate Senior Management involvement in the Food Safety program - for example show management attendance, minutes copied to management, and missing members are indicated on records.
 Meetings should occur at least quarterly during the season of operation.
-Where the operation has less than three months of records available there should be at least one meeting available for review - score minor deficiency; if no records score non-compliance.
+Where the operation has less than three months of records available (new, short season operations) there should still be at least one meeting available for review - score minor deficiency; if no records score non-compliance.
+Refer to "New PrimusGFS Auditees/First-Time PrimusGFS Auditees" section.

-- Single/isolated instance(s) of errors and omissions in the meeting logs e.g. not noting who was attending the meeting (including Senior Management). - Only three meeting have occurred in the last 12 months (for an all year-round operation)
+- Single/isolated instance(s) of errors and omissions in the meeting logs e.g. not noting who was attending the meeting (including Senior Management). - Only three meetings have occurred in the last 12 months (for an all year-round operation). - Signed attendance is not kept (attendee names only) for in-person meeting events.